 Our History

-Since opening its doors in 1963, Hale County Hospital has been an integral part of healthcare in Greensboro and the greater Hale County region.
-Its establishment marked a significant milestone in the area’s medical landscape, as Hale County was the second-to-last county in Alabama to gain a public hospital.
-The hospital's construction was made possible through a combination of federal, state, and local funding, including a crucial contribution from the Hill-Burton Act, which aimed to improve healthcare infrastructure in underserved communities across the United States.
+Since opening its doors in 1963, Hale County Hospital has been an essential part of healthcare in Greensboro and the greater Hale County region.
+Its establishment marked a significant milestone for the area, as Hale County was the second-to-last county in Alabama to gain a public hospital.